 BIOGRAPHY

 Kayla has always been passionate about remedying injustices and advocating on behalf of individuals whose rights have been compromised.
-In fact, a highlight of Kayla’s time at McGill’s Faculty of Law was her work with Innocence McGill, a legal clinic dedicated to investigating claims of wrongful convictions and raising awareness about miscarriages of justice.
-Kayla articled at a large, notable criminal defence firm in downtown Toronto.
-During this time she worked on complex cases, including murder.
+Kayla has worked with Innocence McGill, a legal clinic dedicated to investigating claims of wrongful convictions and raising awareness about miscarriages of justice.

 Kayla never ceases to fight for her clients.
 She works relentlessly to achieve the best possible results in every case.